TheFootballSocialClub/FSCHateoasBundle/README.md

 use JMS\SerializerBundle\Annotation as Serializer;
 use FSC\HateoasBundle\Annotation as Rest;

-// The embedded content being a PagerfantaInterface instance, the bundle will
-// automatically wraps it in a RouteAwarePager using the links' route/params
+// The bundle will automatically add navigation links to the embedded pagerfanta using the correct route

 /**
  * @Rest\Relation("self", href = @Rest\Route("api_user_get", parameters = { "id" = ".id" }))